Toxidrome

-A toxidrome (a portmanteau of toxic and syndrome, coined in 1970 by Mofenson and Greensher) is a syndrome caused by a dangerous level of toxins in the body.
+A toxidrome (a portmanteau of toxic and syndrome, coined in 1970 by Mofenson and Greensher) is a syndrome caused by a dangerous level of a toxin in the body.
 It is often the consequence of a drug overdose.
 Common symptoms include dizziness, disorientation, nausea, vomiting and oscillopsia.
 It may indicate a medical emergency requiring treatment at a poison control center.
 Aside from poisoning, a systemic infection may also lead to one.
 Classic toxidromes may be variable or obscured by co-ingestion of multiple drugs.

 A common tool for assessing for the presence of toxidrome in the United Kingdom is the CRESS tool.